UnderAutomation

 Complete internal code of the library in C#

-Visual Studio solution that includes 110,000 lines of code developed over several years
+Visual Studio solution that includes thousands of lines of code developed over several years

 You can modify this source code and use it in your application, within the limits defined in the general terms of use